apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 {{#include ../../../test/tla/bakery-pluscal/BakeryWoTlaps.tla:66:67}}
 ```

-The issue is that the type checker is not able to decide, whether `a` and `b`
+The issue is that the type checker is not able to decide whether `a` and `b`
 are functions, sequences, or tuples.
 We help the type checker by adding type
 annotations to the operator `\preceq`.